Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 WW II:

-That summer Bomma transported 40 million kroner worth of Norway's gold from the U.K. to Baltimore.
+That summer, Bomma transported 40 million kroner worth of Norway's gold from the U.K. to Baltimore.
 Several other Norwegian ships also made voyages to the U.S. with Norway's gold on board.

 Please note: I often get questions about whether the story found in the book "Snow Treasure" by Marie McSwigan is true.
-It may be based on the above event, or one of the other Norwegian ships transporting gold to the U.S., but the story itself is not true.
+It may be based on the above event, or one of the other Norwegian ships transporting gold to the U.S., but the story itself is fiction.
 There's also a story that the gold was hidden in a cave; this is not mentioned in any historical sources.
 The closest theory is that the train on which the gold was transported might have taken shelter for a short time inside a tunnel to protect it from air attacks.

 The Transport of Norway's Gold: